02

 An ad about building websites in 15 minutes kept replaying in my head.
 I didn’t expect to build a complete solution that quickly, but it pushed me toward a different question:

-Was building our own solution actually more feasible and more cost-effective than buying one?
+Was building our own solution actually more feasible and more cost-effective than buying one, and how quickly could I do it?

 I started pressure-testing ideas with Claude.